MicrosoftDocs/azure-docs/articles/search/search-security-overview.md

 ## Administrative rights

 [Role-based access (RBAC)](../role-based-access-control/overview.md) is an authorization system built on [Azure Resource Manager](../azure-resource-manager/management/overview.md) for provisioning of Azure resources.
 In Azure Cognitive Search, Resource Manager is used to create or delete the service, manage API keys, and scale the service.
 As such, RBAC role assignments will determine who can perform those tasks, regardless of whether they are using the [portal](search-manage.md), [PowerShell](search-manage-powershell.md), or the [Management REST APIs](../rest/api/searchmanagement/search-howto-management-rest-api).

-In contrast, admin rights over content hosted on the service, such as the ability to create or delete an index, is conferred through API keys as described in the previous section.
+In contrast, admin rights over content hosted on the service, such as the ability to create or delete an index, is conferred through API keys as described in the [previous section](#index-access).

 ### Lock against delete

-Using Azure-wide mechanisms, you can lock a subscription or resource to prevent unexpected or unauthorized deletion of your search service.
+Using Azure-wide mechanisms, you can lock a subscription or resource to prevent accidental or unauthorized deletion of your search service by users with admin rights.
 For more information, see [Lock resources to prevent unexpected deletion](../azure-resource-manager/management/lock-resources.md).

+## Certifications and compliance

+Azure Cognitive Search has been certified compliant for multiple global, regional, and industry-specific standards for both the public cloud and Azure Government.
+For the complete list, download the [**Microsoft Azure Compliance Offerings** whitepaper](http://aka.ms/azurecompliance) from the official Audit reports page.

 ## See also